Timeline

 Proposal

-The team presented and submitted the Request for Proposal Report on September 27th 2023.
-This report introduced the project mission statement, a proposed design with descriptions and inspirations, also included the gantt chart, and preliminary work breakdowns structure.
-This report also introduced the team members, laid out the team policies and expectations, and set the foundation for how the team dynamic works.
+The team presented and submitted the Request for Proposal Report on September 25, 2024.
+This report introduced the project mission statement and a proposed design, including descriptions and inspirations.
+It also included the Gantt chart and a preliminary work breakdown structure.
+Additionally, the report introduced the team members, outlined team policies and expectations, and established the foundation for the team's dynamics.

-The Preliminary Design Review was submitted on November 8th 2023.
-This report showed our decision making matrices (DMM) and the designs as a result of the DMMs, it also described the current testing plans, and the current risk analysis and mitigations the team has identified.
+The Preliminary Design Review was submitted on November 4, 2024.
+This report included the decision-making matrices (DMMs) and the resulting designs.
+It also outlined the current testing plans, as well as the risk analysis and mitigations identified by the team.

-The Critical Design Review was submitted on December 13th 2023.
-This report showcased the finalized designs for the components of the rocket utilizing cad models and assemblies.
-It also explained the current cost breakdowns for each subsystem and the finalized testing plan.
-This report also introduced the FMECA and Fault Tree which explained subsystem level failures and how we will reduce the occurrence of them.
+The Critical Design Review was submitted on December 9, 2024.
+This report showcased the finalized designs for the rocket's components using CAD models and assemblies.
+It also detailed the current cost breakdowns for each subsystem and the finalized testing plan.
+Additionally, the report introduced the FMECA and Fault Tree, which explained subsystem-level failures and outlined strategies to reduce their occurrence.

 Fundraising